Real estate appraisal: The cost approach

 The cost approach was once called the summation approach.
 The theory is that the value of a property can be estimated by summing the land value and the depreciated value of any improvements.
 The value of the improvements is often referred to by the abbreviation RCNLD (for "reproduction/replacement cost new less depreciation").
 Reproduction refers to reproducing an exact replica; replacement cost refers to the cost of building a house or other improvement which has the same utility, but using modern design, workmanship and materials.
 In practice, appraisers almost always use replacement cost and then deduct a factor for any functional dis-utility associated with the age of the subject property.
 An exception to the general rule of using the replacement cost is for some insurance value appraisals.
 In those cases, reproduction of the exact asset after a destructive event like a fire is the goal.

 In most instances when the cost approach is involved, the overall methodology is a hybrid of the cost and sales comparison approaches (representing both the suppliers' costs and the prices that customers are seeking).
 For example, the replacement cost to construct a building can be determined by adding the labor, material, and other costs.
 On the other hand, land values and depreciation must be derived from an analysis of comparable sales data.

 The cost approach is considered most reliable when used on newer structures, but the method tends to become less reliable for older properties.
 The cost approach is often the only reliable approach when dealing with special use properties (e.g., public assembly, marinas).
+However, it is important to consider if there is actually a market for the use and all forms of obsolescence.
+Some special use properties lack an active market such that the cost approach may not be reliable either and may be more indicative of a use value or such.
+In some cases, it may be appropriate to consider alternative uses.

+Obsolescence

+The cost approach requires adjustments for obsolescence, stemming from three sources.